 Biotechnology & Life Sciences

-Houston has more than 190 life sciences and biotechnology companies as well as academic partnerships; more than 100 cutting edge hospitals and health clinics, and some of the country’s top research facilities.
-In addition, the 2011 Issue of Business Facilities ranks Texas as the second strongest state in biotechnology growth and capacity due to strong technology infrastructure, research facilities, commercial company presence and financing.
+Houston has more than 190 life sciences and biotechnology companies as well as academic partnerships; more than 130 cutting edge hospitals and health clinics, and some of the country’s top research facilities.
+In addition, the 2014 Issue of Business Facilities ranks Texas as the fourth strongest state in biotechnology growth due to strong technology infrastructure, research facilities, commercial company presence and financing.
 Houston is the birthplace of nanotechnology and ranks as one of the top ten metro areas handling significant research and commercialization.
 Biotechnology Data

 Houston is the birthplace of nanotechnology and ranks as one of the top ten metro areas handling significant research and commercialization related to nanotechnology in the United States (according to the Woodrow Wilson Institute’s Project on Emerging Nanotechnologies).